-- Students must meet all the degree requirements of the School of Graduate Studies, the participating home program, and the collaborative specialization. - Successful completion of the seminar FST1000H Comparative Research Methods in Food Studies (0.5 fullcourse equivalent [FCE]). - Successful completion of the practicum INF2173H (0.5 FCE; Credit/No Credit) in an area related to food studies. - Successful completion of 1.5 elective FCEs related to food studies. - Regular and active participation in SRM3333H Culinaria Seminar Series. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.
+- Students must meet all the degree requirements of the School of Graduate Studies, the participating home program, and the collaborative specialization. - Successful completion of the seminar FST1000H Comparative Research Methods in Food Studies. - Successful completion of the practicum INF2173H Information Professional Practicum I in an area related to food studies. - Successful completion of 1.5 elective FCEs related to food studies. - Regular and active participation in SRM3333H Culinaria Seminar Series. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.

-MMSt Coursework-Only Option
+Master of Museum Studies (Coursework-Only Option)

-- Students must meet all the degree requirements of the School of Graduate Studies, the participating home program, and the collaborative specialization. - Successful completion of the seminar FST1000H Comparative Research Methods in Food Studies (0.5 fullcourse equivalent [FCE]). - Successful completion of 2.0 FCEs from a combination of:

-- an internship MSL3000Y (1.0 FCE, Credit/No Credit) related to food studies; - a capstone project MSL4000Y (1.0 FCE; Credit/No Credit) related to food studies; - up to 2.0 elective FCEs related to food studies. - Regular and active participation in SRM3333H Culinaria Seminar Series. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.
+- Students must meet all the degree requirements of the School of Graduate Studies, the participating home program, and the collaborative specialization. - Successful completion of the seminar FST1000H Comparative Research Methods in Food Studies. - Successful completion of 2.0 FCEs from a combination of: - a capstone project MSL4000Y related to food studies; - $\circ$ $\:$ up to 2.0 elective FCEs related to food studies. - Regular and active participation in SRM3333H Culinaria Seminar Series. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.